Cattn/cattn.dev/static/articles/shipwrecked.md

 <h4><em>other info?</em></h4>

 I created all of the assets myself for this project (except for the background)!
-Some where rough outlines of existing creatures, or in one case (the ship) a recreation of the official shipwrecked ship.
+Some were rough outlines of existing creatures, or in one case (the ship) a recreation of the official shipwrecked ship.
 I've shown some below.

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|